 Riley smiled at her thirteen-year-old daughter.
 Julia always looked at the world in joyful wonder.
 She was so much like her father.
 Her steadiness and positive outlook had sustained their family for the past three years.

 Even though Julia had suffered Zach’s loss as profoundly as the rest of them, she was convinced he was in heaven looking out for them the way he always had before he died.
 Riley wished she could believe that, too, but she was riddled with doubts about the meaning behind his death.
 She did her best to push those feelings aside and soak up Julia's optimism while it lasted, hoping that navigating the teenage world wouldn’t crush her spirit.

-After an uneventful drive to the five-star hotel where the conference was being held, Riley took advantage of valet parking, then excitedly led Julia to their elegant suite with a balcony view of the monuments.
+After an uneventful drive to the five-star hotel where the conference was being held, Riley led Julia to their elegant, two-bedroom suite, equipped with a living room, full kitchen, and breathtaking balcony view of the monuments.

 "I feel like a movie star," Julia said as she stared wide-eyed at their room before kicking off her shoes and picking up the guest information binder.
 “I’m starving.
 Can we order room service?”

 Riley pulled off her boots and dropped onto the overstuffed sofa.
 Too tired to go searching for a restaurant in the chilly air, she readily agreed.
 Their outrageously overpriced meal arrived forty-five minutes later, and after they ate, she ordered a pay-per-view movie Julia had been begging to see.